Audi Q3 review - MPG, CO2 and running costs

-Economy figures are unconfirmed, but running costs should be appropriate to each model’s performance
+The Q3's economy figures are decent, while running costs should be appropriate to each model’s performance

-Fuel economy is respectable across the Q3 range, that said, if you pick one of the hotter models and drive it hard, you can expect a penalty at the pumps.
+Fuel economy is respectable across the Q3 range although, of course, if you pick one of the hotter models and drive it hard, you can expect a penalty at the pumps.

-The diesel engines are the most frugal, and the lower power 148bhp diesel found in the Sport 35 TDI will reach 48.7mpg on a WLTP test.
-The punchiest 187bhp diesel engine is capable of returning 40.4mpg - thanks to the 4x4 penalty.
+The diesel engines are the most frugal, and the lower power 148bhp diesel found in the 35 TDI Technik will reach up to 56.5mpg on a WLTP test.
+The punchiest 187bhp diesel engine is capable of returning 42.8mpg - thanks to the 4x4 penalty.

 In this review

-- 3MPG, CO2 and Running Costs - currently readingEconomy figures are unconfirmed, but running costs should be appropriate to each model’s performance
+- 3MPG, CO2 and Running Costs - currently readingThe Q3's economy figures are decent, while running costs should be appropriate to each model’s performance

 - 6Reliability and SafetyThe Q3 gets top marks for safety, but reliability reports aren’t great across the Audi range